Prithvi30/CoreData/README.md

 # CoreData
-Demo app with add details to core data and fetch core data items to tableview in SWIFT 4
+Demo app with add details to core data and fetch core data items to tableview in SWIFT 4 using MVC.